JNEdfritzsche/JNECalculations/content/markdown/conductors_oesc.md

 At the elementary level, running conductors/cables through free air at 30°C, we use **Tables 1/3** for single conductors and **Tables 2/4** for 1-3 multi-conductor cables (or 1-3 single conductors in a raceway).
 Since many rules consider upsizing the cable according to a service factor, it is generally recommended to upsize 125% for most loads.

+### Capacitors

+As per Rule 26-208, conductor ampacity for capacitor feeder circuits and branch circuits must be at least 135% of the capacitor's rated current.

 ---

 ## Temperature Derating